getify/asynquence/contrib/README.md

 * `try(..)` is like `then(..)`, except it proceeds as success on the main sequence **regardless of success/failure signal**.
 If an error is caught, it's transposed as a special-format success message: `{ catch: ... }`.

 ### `iterable-sequence` Plugin
 `iterable-sequence` plugin provides `ASQ.iterable()` for creating iterable sequences.
-See [Iterable Sequences](https://github.com/getify/asynquence/blob/master/README.md#iterable-sequences) for more information.
+See [Iterable Sequences](https://github.com/getify/asynquence/blob/master/README.md#iterable-sequences) for more information, and examples: [sync loop](https://gist.github.com/getify/8211148#file-ex1-sync-iteration-js) and [async loop](https://gist.github.com/getify/8211148#file-ex2-async-iteration-js).

 ## Using Contrib Plugins